n0psn0ps/n0psn0ps.github.io/_posts/2024-02-16-Not So Secure Notepad.md

 That is pretty much it, I wanted to take two approaches to this scenario and see how I could bypass the password login functionality in the app.

-I attempted to contact the developer [here](https://dfidev.com/index/0-3).
-Just to give them notice that I will be publishing a blog post on the research I have done to bypass the application controls.
-This was in an effort to allow them a time to fix any of these bypasses before hand.
+I attempted to contact the developer [here](https://dfidev.com/index/0-3) to give them notice that I will be publishing a blog post on the research I have done.

 ![Untitled](/assets/nsosecure%2012.png)